-The service supports and encourages caregivers to obtain a New Zealand Qualification Authority (NZQA) qualification.
-Twenty-six caregivers are employed.
-Summerset at Avonhead supports all employees to transition through the NZQA Careerforce certificate for health and wellbeing.
-All caregivers except two achieved a level three
+Thirty-nine caregivers are employed.
+Summerset at Monterey Park supports all employees to transition through the New Zealand Qualification Authority (NZQA) Careerforce certificate for health and wellbeing.
+Fourteen caregivers have achieved a level three NZQA qualification or higher.

-NZQA qualification or higher.
-There are 10 caregivers working in the dementia unit and all have completed the relevant dementia unit standards required.
 There is a national learning and development team that supports staff with online training resources.

 A competency assessment policy is being implemented.
 All staff are required to complete competency assessments as part of their orientation.
-Registered nurses (e.g. restraint, medication administration, controlled drug administration, nebuliser, blood sugar levels and insulin administration, oxygen administration, bladder irrigation, male catheterisation, wound management, nebuliser).
-Additional RN specific competencies include subcutaneous fluids. syringe driver, female catheterisation, and interRAI assessment competency.
-Six of six RNs are interRAI trained.
-All RNs are encouraged to attend in-service training and completed critical thinking, infection prevention and control including covid-19 preparedness, identifying, and assessing the unwell resident. dementia, delirium, and depression.
-All RNs attend relevant quality, staff, RN, health, and safety and infection control meetings when possible.
-All RNs are encouraged to complete the organisations professional development and recognition portfolio.
+Registered nurse competencies include (but are not limited to): restraint; medication administration; controlled drug administration; nebuliser; blood sugar levels and insulin administration; oxygen administration; bladder irrigation; male catheterisation; and wound management.
+Eleven of eleven RNs are interRAI trained.
+All RNs are encouraged to attend in-service training and have completed: critical thinking; infection prevention and control, including Covid-19 preparedness; identifying, and assessing the unwell resident; dementia; delirium; and depression.
+All RNs are encouraged to complete the organisation's professional development and recognition portfolio.

-All caregivers are required to complete annual competencies for restraint, and moving and handling, and cultural competencies.
+All caregivers are required to complete annual competencies for restraint, moving and handling, and cultural competencies.
 A selection of caregivers completed medication administration competencies and second checker competencies.
 A record of completion is maintained on an electronic human resources system.

 A management of agency staff policy is documented for the organisation.
-If agency staff are used the orientation includes health and safety and emergency procedures (clinical and non-clinical).
+If agency staff are used, the orientation includes health and safety and emergency procedures (clinical and non-clinical).